 This is why conducting your research on the fund you wish to invest in is so crucial.
 There are a lot of elements to consider to help you get the most yield per dollar invested.

-How Much Passive Income Can You Make Off Index Funds?
+How Much Passive Income Can You Make Off An Index Fund Investment?

 Index funds are a great investment strategy to help you minimize risks in your portfolio and increase the passive income you could yield.